As featured on the Wall Street Journal

 In long-term care, the outlook is especially striking.
 Demand for home health aides and nursing home care is increasing as baby boomers age.
 Over the past decade, an average 18% of the sector’s workforce has been foreign-born.
 That is close to the national average, but a disproportionate share of those with hands-on jobs such as orderlies are foreign-born, according to nursing home operators.

-A September survey by the American Health Care Association and the National Center for Assisted Living, sister trade groups, found 99% of nursing homes and 96% of assisted-living facilities reported staffing shortages.
+A September survey by the American Health Care Association and the National Center for Assisted Living, sister trade groups, found 99% of nursing homes and 96% of assisted-living care homes reported staffing shortages.

-Because of those shortages, 58% of nursing homes and 28% of assisted-living facilities limited how many new clients they could take on.
+Because of those shortages, 58% of nursing homes and 28% of assisted-living care homes limited how many new clients they could take on.
 With fewer caregivers, industry officials say, people looking for homes or health aides sometimes can’t even get their calls to agencies returned.

 Adam Lampert, chief executive of Cambridge Caregivers and Manchester Care Homes in Dallas, said that immigrants from Africa make up roughly 80% of his workforce.
 Many were referred to him through a church.
 Photo: Zerb Mellish for The Wall Street Journal